 Understanding the Signs Of Ovulation

 Ovulation generally occurs around day 14 in a woman’s monthly cycle.
 However, it can vary for many women.
-It is important to know when ovulation occurs, especially for women who are trying to get pregnant or trying to prevent when pregnancy from occurring.
-There are many signs of ovulation that can help a woman track when an egg is release each month from their ovules.
+It is important to know when ovulation occurs, especially for women who are trying to get pregnant or trying to prevent a pregnancy from occurring.
+There are many signs of ovulation that can help a woman track when an egg is being released each month.

 Vaginal discharge changes throughout a woman’s monthly cycle.
 Once of the signs of ovulation is that this fluid will resemble uncooked egg whites.
 What this means is that it is thick and often milky in color.
 Some women can even place a small amount between their thumb and pointer finger and stretch it several inches until it breaks.
 There is usually a large amount of this fluid.
 During ovulation, a woman may also feel extreme vaginal wetness without any sexual arousal.